 Howard F. Coleman, Senior Deacon

 Frederick N. Brown, Junior Deacon

 Walter T. Lewis, Chaplain

 Jerry R. Clift, Tiler

 Those present at the second meeting voted to name the new Lodge Hudson-Morris after James D. Hudson and Elmer R. Morris, Sr., who were prominent Masons and citizens of King George County.
-Also temporary trustees were elected and charged with negotiating with the Daughters of the American Revolution to obtain the building.
-Articles that were to govern the Lodge until adoption of bylaws were approved at this meeting.
+Also, temporary trustees were elected and charged with negotiating with the Daughters of the American Revolution to obtain the building.
+Articles that were to govern the Lodge until the adoption of bylaws were approved at this meeting.
 On November 11, 1980, Most Worshipful Charles E. Wallace, Grand Master of Masons in Virginia, and his officers instituted Husdon-Morris Lodge and placed it Under Dispensation.
 In December 1980, this Lodge initiated its first two candidates, Brother Robert VanValzah, III, and Brother Keith K. Miller.

 The Grand Lodge of Virginia granted a charter for Hudson-Morris Lodge No. 80 on February 10, 1981.
 The Lodge had fifty-one members.
 Brother Robert VanValzah, III was the first candidate raised in Hudson-Morris Lodge.
 On May 1, 1981, the Lodge was constituted and the officers duly installed.